Pete Townshend: Children's charities

 Townshend has been an active champion of children's charities.
 The debut of Townshend's stage version of Tommy took place at San Diego's La Jolla Playhouse in July 1992.
-The show was earmarked as a benefit for the London-based Nordoff-Robbins Music Therapy Foundation, an organisation which helps children with autism and intellectual disability.
+The show was earmarked as a benefit for the London-based Nordoff-Robbins Music Therapy Foundation, an organisation that helps children with autism and intellectual disability.

 Townshend performed at a 1995 benefit organised by Paul Simon at Madison Square Garden's Paramount Theatre for the Children's Health Fund.
 The following year, Townshend performed at a benefit for the annual Bridge School Benefit, a California facility for children with severe speech and physical impairments, with concerts organised by Neil and Pegi Young.
 In 1997, Townshend established a relationship with Maryville Academy, a Chicago area children's charity.
 Between 1997 and 2002, Townshend played five benefit shows for Maryville Academy, raising at least $1,600,000.
 His 1998 album A Benefit for Maryville Academy was made to support their activities and proceeds from the sales of his release were donated to them.

 As a member of the Who, Townshend has also performed a series of concerts, beginning in 2000 to benefit the Teenage Cancer Trust in the UK, which raised several million pounds.
 In 2005, Townshend performed at New York's Gotham Hall for Samsung's Four Seasons of Hope, an annual children's charity fundraiser.
 In the same year, he donated a smashed guitar to the Pediatric Epilepsy Project.

 On 4 November 2011, Roger Daltrey and Townshend launched the Daltrey/Townshend Teen and Young Adult Cancer Program at the Ronald Reagan UCLA Medical Center in Los Angeles, to be funded by the Who's charity Who Cares.
 The launch, followed on 5 November by a fund-raising event, was also attended by Robert Plant and Dave Grohl.

+In 2024, Townshend contributed guitar to a re-release of Mark Knopfler's "Going Home: Theme of the Local Hero" in aid of the Teenage Cancer Trust.